 “During three separate significant rainfalls over the past three months, the creek bank has sustained serious erosion and any further heavy rainfall could result in the creek bursting its bank.
 Diverting and redirecting flows in the creek to a safer northern channel will reduce the threats posed to public safety and infrastructure in the area.”

-Design of the work and creek surveying is underway and it’s hoped construction of the new bypass channel can be started this week.
+Design of the work and creek surveying is underway and it’s hoped construction of the new bypass channel in the creek can be started this week.

-Until this project is complete, officials continue to monitor the creek level in case further action is needed by the regional district’s regional emergency program.
+Until this project is complete, officials continue to monitor the creek in case further action is needed by RDCO’s regional emergency program.

-A recent report highlighted concerns that any additional high water levels could cause flooding problems in the Fintry area.
+A report from Urban Systems highlighted concerns that any additional flows and high water levels in the creek could cause flooding problems in the Fintry area.